harveybarnhard/looperr/README.md

+:warning: This package is still under development, please report any and all problems as GitHub issues!
 # looperr
 An R package for quickly performing linear smoothing by group (**loop**) while simultaneously computing prediction error (**err**).
 Or maybe an R package